-Meander lines are shown on the land records system as a heavy, dashed, blue line.
+Meander lines are shown on the land records system as the Government Lot lines adjacent to navigable waterways.
 They are from the original surveys of navigable waters.
-These surveys were conducted from about 1867 to the early 1900's.
+These surveys were conducted from about 1867 to the early 1900s.
 Many surveys were done by the United States General Land Office (GLO).

 These survey lines are general representations of the meandering nature of the shorelines, thus the term meander lines.
 They are also called GLO lines.
 The meander lines also allowed upland lot sizes to be determined for the public land surveys needed prior to orderly settlement.
 The Government Lots were thus established along navigable waters.
 Meander lines are not ownership lines, as established in the Smith v.
 Long case.
 The Bureau of Land Management (BLM) has copies of the original surveys and survey notes that are often helpful for studying the GLO lines.
-The state only owns those lands below the current ordinary high water mark of navigable streams.
+The state owns only those lands below the current ordinary high water mark of navigable streams, where the river is located today.
 Generally speaking, the ownership moves with the rivers, and the actual ordinary high water mark is the ownership boundary.